tareqmahmood/recall/README.md

 # `recall`
-A *mini* bash utility for (teens) that remembers and restores last terminal session's development environment.
-Made mostly for personal use.
+A *mini* bash utility (for teens) that remembers and restores the last terminal session's development environment.
+Made primarily for personal use.

 ## What Does It Restore?